Automated De Novo Protein Design Optimization

 | 5 | B_length_explorer | 16 lengths, 2 beams | −0.3501 | 0/10 |

-The gap between best and worst config (0.103 mean reward) is substantial — equivalent to a ~42% relative difference.
+The gap between best and worst config (0.103 mean reward) is ~42% relative difference.
 For hard targets like BetV1, the gap is even larger.
 Choosing the right hyperparameters matters as much as choosing the right model.

 The optimal config depends on both the target and what you optimize for: